jin/rules_maven/README.md

 )
 ```

+For a more complex BUILD file example, [check out the one for `com.android.support:design:28.0.0`](https://gist.github.com/jin/54f19e344db2ba930789bc3700b2838c).

-and the `artifact("com.google.inject:guice:4.0")` macro translates to
+The `artifact("com.google.inject:guice:4.0")` macro translates to
 `@com_google_inject_guice_4_0//:com_google_inject_guice_4_0`.

 The generated repository looks like this: